Naimaoye/SCA-Cloud-School-Application/README.md

 # README #

 This repository is for SCA cloud school assessment.
+It displays text on a webpage using dockerfile

 ### Link to dockerhub repository ###